 So, RPE is simply a score between zero and ten of how hard a training session feels to you.
 A score of zero would be sitting down, doing nothing whereas ten would be so hard you couldn’t possibly give any more.

 The concept of RPE can be extended further using Foster’s Session Rating of Perceived Exertion.
-The session RPE measures the overall intensity of a training session rather than just one individual activity.
-This is calculated by multiplying the duration of the ride in minutes by the RPE.
+The session RPE measures the overall load of a training session rather than just the moment to moment changes in intensity.
+This is calculated by multiplying the duration of the ride in minutes by the average RPE.
+You don’t need to actually calculate an average RPE.
+Just give the session a score based upon your overall feel even if the intensity varied a lot.

 If you record the Session RPE score of each training session in your diary it provides an easy way of monitoring your overall training load.
 You can review your training load over a number of sessions and compare what load you thought a session should elicit against what it actually turned out to be.
 If a session was much more stressful than you anticipated, it might indicate that you misjudged the difficulty of the exercise you prescribed.
 It can also help to identify accumulation fatigue if the same session repeated on different days becomes markedly more stressful.